 It can’t be easy being a Conservative politician in these times.
 The driving force behind Brexit, the controversial handling of the Coronavirus crisis and a perception of being out of step with London’s youth population have made the idea of a Mayoral candidate with the ability to reach a younger audience seem unlikely.

-However, the Tory party candidate for the next London mayoral election (scheduled for this year, but postponed until next) hopes to change that.
+However, the Tory party candidate for the next London mayoral election (scheduled for 2020 but postponed until 2021) hopes to change that.

 Shaun Bailey is a former youth worker who has been a member of the London Assembly since 2016.
 Over his career, he has founded a youth charity, MyGeneration (now closed due to financial problems); attempted to run for candidacy for Kensington, Croydon South and others; and later finished second in his contested seat of Lewisham West and Penge at the 2017 general election.
 He then worked as a researcher for the Centre for Policy Studies, followed by a stint as a youth and crime advisor to David Cameron.